 People have been looking for the Fountain of Youth, either literally or figuratively, probably for as long as people have been walking the earth.
-We want to stay young longer and have more years with our friends and family, more time to travel and explore the world.
+We want to stay young longer and have more years with our friends and family, and more time to travel and explore the world.
 As the closeness of our relationships with our pets has increased over time, you might find yourself wishing that if you could find the Fountain of Youth, that your dog could jump in there with you.
-After all, loving your dog as much as you do, the usual 10 – 12 year lifespan of a dog just doesn’t seem like enough time.
+After all, loving your dog as much as you do, the usual 10 – 12 year lifespan just doesn’t seem like enough time.

 Below, you will find twelve tips that, while not the Fountain of Youth, can contribute to your dog living a happier, healthier, and hopefully longer life with you and your family.
 You’ll find that most of them are the same bits of advice that would be on a list of ways to lengthen your own life.
-In fact, you might find that you and your dog can take on some of these lifestyle changes together, or that you can adapt them to human needs.
+In fact, you might find that you and your pup can take on some of these lifestyle changes together, or that you can adapt them to human needs.
 After all, your dog wants you around as long as possible too.

-Spay or Neuter Your Dog
+1) Spay or Neuter Your Pet

 A neutered male dog cannot develop testicular cancer and has a much lower chance of prostate cancer.
 A spayed female dog has a much lower chance of developing ovarian cancer, infections of the uterus, and complications while giving birth.